 In the interests of bringing the fine season of spring on with a rush – after all, we’re already a few days into April – I’ve decided that this classic salade Lyonnaise recipe should be a message to the weather gods.

-Asparagus is particularly fine here at the moment, big and bright green, but the dish I like to make with asparagus is served with parmesan cheese — not very French or Catalan, but it does involve poached eggs, which I have not tackled on our Grand Tour yet.
+Asparagus is particularly fine here at the moment, big and bright green, but the dish I like to make with asparagus is served with parmesan cheese – not very French or Catalan, but it does involve poached eggs, which I have not tackled on our global grand tour yet.

 What I also noticed at the markets was lots of great frisée, curly lettuce.
-It has a slightly bitter, peppery taste, which is why it’s often mixed with other types of lettuce, and it brings something crunchy to the lettuce mix of a sald.
-But frisée on its own is great with poached eggs and is a super Spring dish.
+It has a slightly bitter, peppery taste, which is why it’s often mixed with other types of lettuce, and it brings something crunchy to the lettuce mix of a salad.
+But frisée on its own is great with poached eggs and is a super spring dish.

 Salade Lyonnaise was my solution for bringing these two ingredients together, and while the dish is not from around this part of France, the ingredients to make it are all superb here.
 Just don’t tell the locals until after I’ve left the region!

 The classic salade Lyonnaise recipe makes an elegant breakfast eggs dish that consists of soft poached eggs that sit atop frisée lettuce, with some croutons, crispy bacon pieces, and a vinaigrette dressing of olive oil and vinegar mixed throughout.

 The idea is that you get some frisée, egg white and yolk, a crouton and some bacon in every mouthful.
 It’s a brilliant mix of textures and a perfect marriage of flavours.

 The other factor in choosing this dish was the pork – poitrine salée.
 This pork belly is phenomenal here in this part of France and is an essential ingredient in French cooking more generally, remembering the motto ‘fat is flavour’.